dr-matt-smith/php-symfony-6-book/00_content/part11_publish/fortrabbit_setup.md

 1. Delete the `/src/Migrations` folder

-1. Create the new local database schema with `php bin/console doctrine:database:create`
+1. Create the new local database schema with `symfony console doctrine:database:create`

-1. Create a migration for this new database with `php bin/console make:migration`
+1. Create a migration for this new database with `symfony console make:migration`

 We now have a new clean migration ready to use with our remote database.